 However, it might be an idea to have the file name in the "title" attribute of the thumbnail/icon.
 It is already in the "alt" attribute, but most browsers don't show this nowadays (which is good).
 When hovering the thumbnail, it will show the content of this "title" attribute, like "Filename: YourPicture.jpg".
 It makes no sense to have the file name in the "alt" attribute.

 IMHO the best solution would be to have the FAL title in the title attribute and the FAL alternative text in the alt attribute.
 When the title in FAL is empty, it defaults to the file name anyway.

-#10 Updated by Oliver Hader over 6 years ago
+Updated by Oliver Hader about 7 years ago

 - Status changed from Resolved to Needs Feedback